Using data better

 Making good choices

-From time to time we may come across arguments on social media and elsewhere which imply that because a school is collecting tracking data too frequently that data itself is a bad thing, and we should avoid it and the tools that support its use.
+From time to time we may read statements on social media and elsewhere which imply that because a school is collecting tracking data too frequently that data itself is a bad thing, and we should avoid it – as well as the professional tools developed to support its use.
 Of course, the issue isn’t that data is a bad thing, it is the poorly-judged use of data that is at fault.
-Effective schools will know how important it is to use data sensibly to support teaching, learning and self-evaluation and to only collect data that will support them in these areas, and ensure that the IT products and services are selected and used to reduce teacher workload and increase school effectiveness.
+Effective schools will know how important it is to use data sensibly to support teaching, learning and self-evaluation – and to only collect data that will support them in these areas.
+They should also ensure that the IT products and services are selected with the aim of reducing teacher workload and increasing school effectiveness.

 Ultimately, the sensible use of data will reduce teacher-workload because interventions can then be targeted to those subjects or pupils who specifically need them.
-Good use of data can help schools respond to unforeseen challenges as they unfold, such as the pandemic, and support schools in improving the outcomes for young people.
+Good use of data can help schools respond to unforeseen challenges as they unfold, such as the pandemic, and support schools over time with improving the outcomes for young people.